una/personal-goals/ideas-and-misc/book-checklist.md

 - [ ] Thinking in Systems -- Donella Meadows
 - [ ] The Bear and the Nightingale -- Katherine Arden
 - [ ] The Subtle Art of Not Giving a F*ck: Mark Manson
-- [ ] The Design of Everyday Things -- Donald A. Norman

 ## To-Read/Recommendations:
 ---